neuralmagic/sparsify/README.md

 Next, with Sparsify installed on your training hardware:
 1. Authorize the local CLI to access your account by running the `sparsify.login` command and providing your API key.
-2. Locate your API key on the home page of the [Sparsify Cloud](https://apps.neuralmagic.com/sparsify) under the **'Get set up'** modal, and copy the command or the API key itself.
+2. Locate your API key on the homepage of the [Sparsify Cloud](https://apps.neuralmagic.com/sparsify) under the **'Get set up'** modal, and copy the command or the API key itself.
 3. Run the following command:

 ```bash